 Step 5: Print out of JEE Main Confirmation Page: Once the JEE Main 2020 application form is submitted, take 4 printouts the confirmation page and keep it safely for future use.
 Candidates will also have to confirm their registered mobile number and email address by generating and entering the OTP to receive direct notifications from NTA.

 Check JEE Main Payment Status - Candidates may login to see if their payment status is "OK".
 Only then can they print the JEE Main confirmation page.
 The following steps have to be followed if the payment status is not "OK":

 JEE Main Application Status - This is a window inside the JEE Main login of the candidate which gives the status of the application form as the candidate fills the same.

 Remove Image Discrepancy JEE Main (April) 2020 - NTA has commenced the image correction facility of JEE Main 2020 April session.
 Candidates can use the JEE Main login to remove any image discrepancy in the application form.
 They will have to upload the correct images in the prescribed format.

-JEE Main Correction Window - NTA has again opened the JEE Main application form correction facility from April 1 to 14.
+JEE Main Correction Window - NTA will again provide the JEE Main application correction facility from May 25 to 31.
+Candidates will also be able to change their exam centres during this facility.
+Earlier, NTA had re-opened the JEE Main application form correction facility from April 1 to May 3.
 Previously, the correction facility was made available to candidates from March 13 to 16, 2020.
-During this time period, candidates can edit any mistakes made in the details entered in their application form.
-Candidates who opt for category change from reserved to general, have to pay the difference in application fee through the various online means provided.
-However in case of a change from general to reserved category, there is no refund of the difference in fee.
+Candidates were able to edit any mistakes made in the details entered in their application form.
+Candidates who opted for category change from reserved to general, had to pay the difference in application fee through the various online means provided.
+However in case of a change from general to reserved category, there was no refund of the difference in fee.